DimitryDushkin/DimitryDushkin.github.io/posts/my_productivity_tools.md

   - Obisidian give the option to create **a daily note** and open it at the beginning of each day.
 At first, I didn't get the value of it, but now I realize that this default clean place for notes offers a smooth opportunity for any work/research-related notes.
 No need to spend brain energy to select a proper place for a new note.
 Just start typing a fresh idea, and later maybe you'll move it to the right place.
 People have [[a limited number of good choices made per day]], and this feature allows them to save one every day.
   - Notes can have custom properties, and some plugins allow to query these properties and generate nice tables, kanban tables, etc. Again I didn't find this helpful feature in Notion.
 Still, I like the idea of how it is naturally integrated into notes compared to Notion, where database entry is a different sort of data not related to the rest of the notes.
   - A cherry on top is a unique way of organizing multiple opened notes in the app — stacked view.
 It feels like real pieces of paper stacked on each other, and you slide them left and right to switch to the most useful now.
 Fantastic concept and I hope it will find more adoption in the future in other apps like Visual Studio Code or Web Browsers.
 - The only issue is a pricing model.
-8$ per month (96$ per year) is too much for built-in cloud syncing, which is useful if you use the app on multiple devices.
+  - 8$ per month (96$ per year) is a bit too much for built-in cloud syncing, which is useful if you use the app on multiple devices.
 I'm using iCloud to store notes, which works great across Apple devices, but iCloud is not working in Windows.
-Also, 50$ per year for a commercial license with no additional features compared to a personal (free) license is a bit of a shame.
-Maybe after several months of the experiment, I will be convinced to buy a sync feature, though :)
+  - Also, another 50$ per year for a commercial license with no additional features compared to a personal (free) license is a bit of a shame.
+  - I really liked the tool so decided to spend next year with Obsidian and instead buying a new Call Of Duty I decided to spend this money to Obsidian Cloud Sync 😁
 - Platforms: all.

 ![](/img/for_posts/01/obisidian.png)